How and where are we meeting?

 What is happening during the event?

 - Lobbying for an earth restored: As our nation confronts growing rates of asthma, 100-year floods, sweeping wildfires, and water that is poisoning our children, Congress has a historic opportunity to provide financial support to the communities that are most impacted by climate change.
-Together we will raise our collective voices to urge Congress to maintain the 50% increase in EPA funding directed toward environmental justice. will focus on environmental justice proposals, urging the U.S. to invest in those most impacted by climate change.
+Together we will raise our collective voices to urge Congress to pass the Environmental Justice for All Act.

 - Updates from our new General Secretary: General Secretary Bridget Moix will share her vision for our work together ahead.